samircd4/samircd4/README.md

 - 🏠 I’m from **Bangladesh**

-- 🔭 I’m currently working on <a href="https://github.com/samircd4/insta-clone">Instagram Clone Project</a>
+- 🔭 I’m currently working on <a href="https://github.com/samircd4/insta-clone">Instagram Clone Django Project</a>

 - 🌱 I’m currently learning **Django and Scrapy**